-The Science Center kickstarts up to four projects in each cohort with grants of up to $200,000 each.
+The Science Center kickstarts three projects in each cohort with grants of up to $200,000 each.
 The project teams have 12 months to complete the work proposed in their proof-of-concept plans.
 Science Center leadership and the partner institutions review the projects throughout the award period to help facilitate the successful transition of the research into the private sector.

 Ownership of all intellectual property is retained by the research institution and transitioned into licensing opportunities or new ventures according to institutional policies and commercial interest.
 Each research institution has agreed to revenue-sharing conditions in the event a funded project is licensed.

 Applicants must belong to one of QED’s partner institutions

 Support from the applicant's home institution’s Technology Transfer Office

 A strong desire and willingness to learn and receive guidance from industry experts